statechannels/go-nitro/.adr/0016-closing-go-routines.md

 ## Context

-We have multiple structs that use long-running go-routines to handle tasks asynchronously (often things like sending out messages/notifications).
-However we don't always consider how to stop and clean up after these go-routines, and when we do we the implementation can vary between structs.
-In some scenarios these long-running go-routines can continue running after `Close` has been called on the struct resulting in go-routines accessing resources that are already closed.
+In our codebase we have a few structs that use long-running go-routines to handle tasks asynchronously (often things like sending out messages/notifications).
+However we don't always consider how to stop and clean up after these go-routines, and we aren't always consistent on how we approach it.
+In some scenarios these long-running go-routines can continue running after `Close` has been called.
+This can easily introduce subtle race conditions.

-Here's a list of structs that spin up long-running go-routines:
+Here's a list of structs that spin up long-running go-routines.

 - [The RPC client](https://github.com/statechannels/go-nitro/blob/0b5fa37613363720c91c115c3de252a39b1b1f0a/rpc/client.go#L14)
 - [The RPC server](https://github.com/statechannels/go-nitro/blob/0b5fa37613363720c91c115c3de252a39b1b1f0a/rpc/server.go#L223)